racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK11.md

 # Part 2: Compromised Certificate Authorities

 There are a few mechanisms that can be used when a Certificate Authority (CA) is compromised.
-One of the main ones which we discussed in the theoretical classes is the **Certificate Revocation List** (CRL).
+One of the main ones which we discussed in the theoretical classes is the **Certificate Revocation Lists** (CRLs).
-The CRL is a list periodically published by a CA that has certificates that have been compromised and therefore can no longer be trusted, so they should be avoided by browsers.
+A CRL is a list periodically published by a CA that has certificates that have been compromised and therefore can no longer be trusted, so they should be avoided by browsers.
 When a CA is compromised, all of their issued certificates can be added to the CRL.
 In practice this solution can be challenging and the attacker can try some workarounds such as:
- - Intercept or block network traffic associated with the CRL, preventing clients from downloading the updated CRL and verifying if the CA has been compromised or not
+ - Intercept or block network traffic associated with the CRL, preventing clients from downloading the updated CRL and verifying if the CA has been compromised or not.
- - Use outdated CRLs that don't have information about recently compromised CAs, therefore letting the browser trust certificates that have already been revoked
+ - Use outdated CRLs that don't have information about recently compromised CAs, therefore letting the browser trust certificates that have already been revoked.
- - Exploit certificates with short validity durations, which makes it impractical to revoke them in CRLs before they expire naturally
+ - Exploit certificates with short validity durations, which makes it impractical to revoke them in CRLs before they expire naturally.